-- A. Minimum size: Nine (9) inches. - B. Seasons, quotas and possession limit: A total allowable harvest of Scup will be established annually, and shall be that amount allocated to the State of Rhode Island by the Regional Fishery Management Councils and/or the ASMFC. - 1.
-January 1 through April 30 (federal Winter I): 50,000 pounds per vessel per calendar day, decreasing to 1,000 pounds per vessel per calendar day once 80% of the federal Winter I coastwide Scup quota has been harvested as determined by NOAA Fisheries. - 2.
-May 1 through October 31 September 30 (Summer Fall): The State quota for scup this sub-period will be divided as follows: - a.
-General Category (gear types other than floating fish traps): Forty percent (40%) of the Summer-Fall sub-period quota will be allocated to all gear types except floating fish traps and allocated as follows: - (1) May 1 through the Saturday before the third Sunday in September (Summer): - (AA) Allocation: Two-thirds (2/3) of the General Category quota. - (BB1) Possession limit: 10,000 pounds per vessel per calendar week.
+- A. Minimum size: Nine (9) inches. - B. Seasons, quotas and possession limit: A total allowable harvest of Scup will be established annually, and shall be that amount allocated to the State of Rhode Island by the Regional Fishery Management Councils and/or the ASMFC. - January 1 through April 30 (federal Winter I): 50,000 pounds per vessel per calendar day, decreasing to 1,000 pounds per vessel per calendar day once 80% of the federal Winter I coastwide Scup quota has been harvested as determined by NOAA Fisheries. - 2.
+May 1 through September 30 (Summer): The State quota for this subperiod will be divided as follows: - General Category (gear types other than floating fish traps): Forty percent (40%) of the Summer sub-period quota will be allocated to all gear types except floating fish traps. - (1) Possession limit: 10,000 pounds per vessel per calendar week.
 The calendar week period shall begin on Sunday at 12:00 AM and ends on the following Saturday at 11:59 PM.
-When the Summer sub-period quota has been harvested as determined by the DEM, the fishery will close.
-The fishery will re-open on the third Sunday in September. - (2) Third Sunday in September through October 31 (Fall): - (AA) Allocation: One-third (1/3) of the General Category quota. - (BB) Possession limit: 10,000 pounds per vessel per calendar week.
-The calendar week period shall begin on Sunday at 12:00 AM and ends on the following
+When the Summer sub-period quota has been harvested as determined by the DEM, the fishery will close. - b.
+Floating fish trap: Sixty percent (60%) of the Summer sub-period quota will be allocated to the floating fish trap sector. - (1) During those years in which the federal Winter I coastwide Scup quota is completely exhausted prior to April 15, the floating fish trap quota will be available on April 15.
+During those years in which the federal Winter I coastwide Scup quota is not completely exhausted prior to April 15, the floating fish trap quota will be available on May 1.